Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Numerical Studies

 Often, a researcher is uninterested in a binary segmentation for its own sake, but rather as a means to an end; e.g., volume estimation.
 With a binary segmentation, the only way to estimate the volume is by summing the binary indicators over the image.
 In contrast, our approach facilitates construction of a distribution of plausible volumes.
 Let $T^{(k)}_v$ denote the realization of $T_v$ on iteration $k$ of the MCMC output.
-Recognizing that $N^{-1}\sum_{k=1}^N\sum_{v=1}^V T_v^{(k)} \approx \sum_{v=1}^V E(T_v \mid \B{Y}) = \sum_{v=1}^V E[P(T_v = 1 \mid \B{\omega}, \B{Y})]$, we estimate the structure volume on iteration $k$ with $\hat{M}^{(k)} := \sum_{v=1}^V \hat{P}(T_v = 1 \mid \B{\omega}^{(k)}, \B{Y}), ~k= 1, \ldots, N$.
+Recognizing that $N^{-1}\sum_{k=1}^N\sum_{v=1}^V T_v^{(k)} \approx \sum_{v=1}^V E(T_v \mid \B{Y}) = \sum_{v=1}^V E[P(T_v = 1 \mid \B{\omega}, \B{Y})]$, we estimate the structure volume on iteration $k$ with $\widehat{M}^{(k)} := \sum_{v=1}^V \widehat{P}(T_v = 1 \mid \B{\omega}^{(k)}, \B{Y}), ~k= 1, \ldots, N$.
 The right panel in Figure \ref{fig:SigBinMaps} displays the estimated marginal distribution of volume, along with the true volume and the volume estimates obtained from the three voting procedures.
 The true volume is well within the high probability region of the distribution.
 We have no way of formally quantifying the uncertainty associated with the voting estimates.

 These simulation results demonstrate possible improvements over simple and weighted majority voting through our proposed Bayesian label fusion model.
 This is possible even when strongly corrupted atlases are used as inputs to the label fusion, since covariate and prior information can protect against otherwise poor segmentaitons.
 By allowing each atlas' reliability to vary throughout an image, we account for the fact that no atlas is uniformly more reliable than another throughout the image.
+Even in the case of quality atlases (e.g., when healthy brains are used to segment healthy brains with a good registration algorithm), we see that including a covariate can improve the segmentation versus no predictors at all.